 The Great Basin and Mono Lake

 The Great Basin lakes, including Mono, are much smaller today than they were during wetter periods.
 “Lake Russell” is the name used for Mono Lake when it was larger and the water was fresher.
-At several times during the past 3 million years or so, Lake Russell had an outlet, first to the north into the Walker River system and later to the southeast to Adobe Valley and the Owens River system.
+At several times during the past three million years or so, Lake Russell had an outlet, first to the north into the Walker River system and later to the southeast to Adobe Valley and the Owens River system.
 As the climate got warmer and drier, the lake level fell and since about 80,000 years ago water no longer reached the outlet, resulting in a closed basin.
 Evaporation of the lake water left behind a saltier and saltier lake.
 Remnant shorelines on the hills of Cowtrack Mountain, the Bodie Hills, and the Sierran front near Lee Vining all tell the stories of Mono Lake’s fluctuating water level.